California scrambling to obtain virus protection gear - KVIA

 California scrambling to obtain virus protection gear

 SACRAMENTO, Calif.
-(AP) — California is scrambling to obtain protective gear for healthcare workers and first responders, reaching out worldwide and working with locals to ratchet up production as the coronavirus pandemic continues to sweep through the nation’s most populous state.
+(AP) — California is scrambling to obtain protective gear for healthcare workers and first responders, reaching out worldwide and working with locals to ratchet up production as the coronavirus pandemic sweeps through the nation’s most populous state.

-The state is looking at ways of acquiring some 1 billion sets of gloves, along with hundreds of millions of gowns, surgical masks and face shields, Gov. Gavin Newsom said Monday.
+The state is trying to acquire about 1 billion sets of gloves and hundreds of millions of gowns, surgical masks and face shields, Gov. Gavin Newsom said Monday.

 “It’s going to take an heroic effort” to procure the personal protection equipment, or PPE, needed to prepare for an expected surge in COVID-19 cases, Newsom said.

-Among other things, he said the state would be chartering flights from China with gear and had heard from companies wanting to use 3-D printers to make surgical masks.
+Among other things, he said the state would charter flights from China with gear and had heard from companies wanting to use 3-D printers to make surgical masks.

-But he also discussed working together with other governors to strategically leverage buying power for supplies while making sure California doesn’t exploit its size at the expense of smaller states that may have difficulty obtaining equipment.
+He also discussed working with other governors to strategically leverage buying power for supplies while making sure California doesn’t exploit its size at the expense of smaller states that may have difficulty obtaining equipment.

-In Los Angeles, Mayor Eric Garcetti said an Anheuser-Busch beer plant in Van Nuys will be producing bottles of hand sanitizer.
-Another plant in Baldwinsville, New York, will be doing the same.
+In Los Angeles, Mayor Eric Garcetti said an Anheuser-Busch beer plant in Van Nuys will produce bottles of hand sanitizer.
+Another plant in Baldwinsville, New York, will also do so.

-Earlier in the day, Los Angeles officials announced plans to expand coronavirus testing, promising up to 5,000 tests a day by Friday, significantly ramping up an effort that has lagged nationwide amid the outbreak.
+Earlier Monday, Los Angeles officials announced plans to expand coronavirus testing, promising up to 5,000 tests a day by Friday, significantly ramping up an effort that has lagged nationwide amid the outbreak.

 The COVID-19 pandemic is affecting all areas of government, a reality underscored by Chief Justice Tani Cantil-Sakauye on Monday ordering a two-month suspension of all jury trials in California superior courts.